tymyrddin/purple/source/docs/awareness/README.md

 ## What?

-Raise security awareness.
+Enable organisations to create truly mature security awareness programs.
+After a lack of resources, time, and support by leadership, people are still the weakest link.
+Raising security awareness requires that users:

+* Know the most common vulnerabilities
+* Recognise when being attacked
+* Realise that one can be attacked at any time
+* Have the ability to respond during a real incident
+* Recognise the importance of cybersecurity
+* Can participate in building resilience

 ## Why?

-People are still the weakest link.
-They click on links or open attachments in phishing emails, or share information with unauthorised persons either intentionally or unintentionally.
 Organisations often struggle with peoples' engagement in information security and privacy, resulting in people not being aware of the important role they play.

-And different people play different roles, and participants have different preferences.
-This must be taken into account.
-One size does not fit all.

 ## How?